tomhoule/cv/cv_tom_houle.typ

 - Second Rust hire at Prisma.
 Started on the Scala to Rust migration (Prisma 1 to Prisma 2), then worked on the Rust components of the ORM over four years.
 Weekly downloads grew #href("https://npm-stat.com/charts.html?package=prisma&from=2019-09-01&to=2023-10-01")[about 115x] over that time frame.
 - Three years as Tech Lead of the Schema Team, responsible for the Prisma Schema Language and its implementation, and the whole database schema management space.
 - Subsequently, worked on the Client Team, responsible for the Query Engine behind Prisma Client.
+- Frequently worked on database drivers and connection pools, using advanced debugging and profiling tools (Wireshark, debuggers, perf, dhat, tokio console, etc.).
+That lead to improved connection management, reduced cold start times on serverless, many fixed bugs and generally a better experience for users of the ORM.
 - Owned the size project leading to considerable binary size reductions (in particular for serverless use cases), and spearheaded the WebAssembly migration effort.
 - Reworked the Prisma Schema Language (PSL) implementation to use traditional programming language parsing techniques, massively improving performance and ease of implementing validations.
 - Built the language intelligence infrastructure for the PSL LSP server and the PSL formatter.